Retrieval-Augmented Test Generation: How Far Are We?: Threats to Validity

 \textbf{External Validity.} The main threats to external validity in this study include limitations related to (a) LLMs, (b) the projects, (c) the dataset, and (d) the programming language investigated.
 Regarding LLMs, we utilized the most widely used state-of-the-art models in various sizes, considering our budget constraints.
 Including other LLM baselines might alter the observations from this study and will be worth exploring when they become available in the future.
 We selected five projects for this study, but these do not encompass all projects available.
-Concerning the dataset, we endeavored to mine all relevant information from API documentation, GitHub, and StackOverflow.
+Concerning the dataset, we tried to mine all relevant information from the API documentation, GitHub, and StackOverflow.
 Nevertheless, there may be missing information that we failed to mine.
 We also limited the documents to those relevant to the APIs using string-matching heuristics.

-To make the experiment manageable in terms of budget and execution time, we used the top 10\% of the found documents as sufficient for the APIs.
-This approach excluded a significant amount of data from the experiment; however, with more resources, this could be further improved in future studies.
+To make the experiment manageable in terms of budget and execution time, we used APIs that have at least 10 documents for GitHub issues and StackOverflow Q\&As, as sufficient documents are needed for RAG to function.
+This approach excluded a significant amount of data from the experiment; however, with more resources and data, this could be further improved in future studies.
 Despite these limitations, we have devised sufficient projects, instances, and documents to demonstrate significant observations from the study.